Newell Brands (NASDAQ:NWL) Price Target Raised to $27.00

-Newell Brands (NASDAQ:NWL) had its price objective lifted by equities research analysts at Morgan Stanley from $25.00 to $27.00 in a research report issued on Monday, Benzinga reports.
-The firm currently has an “equal weight” rating on the stock.
-Morgan Stanley’s price objective suggests a potential upside of 2.82% from the company’s previous close.
+Newell Brands (NASDAQ:NWL) had its target price raised by investment analysts at Morgan Stanley from $25.00 to $27.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target would indicate a potential upside of 1.58% from the stock’s current price.

-NWL has been the subject of a number of other research reports.
-Bank of America raised shares of Newell Brands from a “neutral” rating to a “buy” rating and upped their price objective for the company from $24.00 to $27.00 in a report on Friday, January 8th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Newell Brands from $18.00 to $23.00 and gave the company a “hold” rating in a report on Thursday, February 4th.
-JPMorgan Chase & Co. upped their price objective on shares of Newell Brands from $26.00 to $28.00 and gave the company a “neutral” rating in a report on Friday.
-Truist upped their price objective on shares of Newell Brands from $25.00 to $30.00 in a report on Tuesday, February 16th.
-Finally, Jefferies Financial Group raised shares of Newell Brands to a “buy” rating and set a $28.00 price objective for the company in a report on Monday, January 4th.
-Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the stock.
-The stock currently has an average rating of “Hold” and a consensus target price of $23.00.
+A number of other research analysts have also weighed in on NWL.
+Zacks Investment Research lowered shares of Newell Brands from a “strong-buy” rating to a “hold” rating and set a $28.00 price target on the stock. in a research note on Monday, February 8th.
+Jefferies Financial Group raised shares of Newell Brands to a “buy” rating and set a $28.00 target price on the stock in a research note on Monday, January 4th.
+JPMorgan Chase & Co. raised their target price on shares of Newell Brands from $26.00 to $28.00 and gave the stock a “neutral” rating in a research note on Friday, April 16th.
+Truist lifted their price target on shares of Newell Brands from $25.00 to $30.00 in a research report on Tuesday, February 16th.
+Finally, Bank of America raised shares of Newell Brands from a “neutral” rating to a “buy” rating and lifted their price target for the company from $24.00 to $27.00 in a research report on Friday, January 8th.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the company.
+The company presently has a consensus rating of “Hold” and an average target price of $23.09.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Principal Financial Group Inc. lifted its position in shares of Newell Brands by 7.9% during the fourth quarter.
-Principal Financial Group Inc. now owns 575,849 shares of the company’s stock worth $12,225,000 after purchasing an additional 42,008 shares in the last quarter.
-Rhumbline Advisers increased its stake in shares of Newell Brands by 0.9% during the fourth quarter.
-Rhumbline Advisers now owns 621,995 shares of the company’s stock worth $13,205,000 after buying an additional 5,312 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in shares of Newell Brands during the fourth quarter worth approximately $5,575,000.
-Aristotle Capital Boston LLC increased its stake in shares of Newell Brands by 0.6% during the fourth quarter.
-Aristotle Capital Boston LLC now owns 706,748 shares of the company’s stock worth $15,004,000 after buying an additional 4,041 shares during the period.
-Finally, Prosperity Planning Inc. purchased a new stake in shares of Newell Brands during the fourth quarter worth approximately $346,000.
-86.50% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Founders Financial Alliance LLC grew its position in shares of Newell Brands by 4.1% in the fourth quarter.
+Founders Financial Alliance LLC now owns 12,101 shares of the company’s stock valued at $257,000 after purchasing an additional 479 shares during the last quarter.
+CX Institutional grew its position in shares of Newell Brands by 190.0% in the first quarter.
+CX Institutional now owns 1,279 shares of the company’s stock valued at $34,000 after purchasing an additional 838 shares during the last quarter.
+Daiwa Securities Group Inc. grew its position in shares of Newell Brands by 5.0% in the fourth quarter.
+Daiwa Securities Group Inc. now owns 18,831 shares of the company’s stock valued at $400,000 after purchasing an additional 889 shares during the last quarter.
+Blair William & Co.
+IL lifted its stake in shares of Newell Brands by 8.0% during the fourth quarter.
+Blair William & Co.
+IL now owns 12,983 shares of the company’s stock valued at $276,000 after buying an additional 961 shares during the period.
+Finally, Xponance Inc. lifted its stake in shares of Newell Brands by 6.2% during the fourth quarter.
+Xponance Inc. now owns 16,598 shares of the company’s stock valued at $352,000 after buying an additional 971 shares during the period.
+Institutional investors own 86.50% of the company’s stock.

 Newell Brands, Inc engages in the manufacture, marketing, and sale of consumer and commercial products.
 It operates through the following segments: Appliances and Cookware; Commercial Solutions, Home Solutions; Learning and Development; and Outdoor and Recreation.
 The Appliances and Cookware segment designs, manufactures, sources, markets and distributes a diverse line of household products.